jcarenza67/Pizza-Parlor/README.md

   Code: const completePizza = new Pizza (["pepperoni", "green peppers", "artichokes"], "thin and crispy", "medium");
   completePizza.getPrice();
   Expected Output: 15.75

+  Test: "It should increase the price by $1.50 if the user selects pepperoni"
+  Code: const pizza = new Pizza (["pepperoni"]) Expected Output: 1.50
   ```

 ## Known Bugs

 * _It lets you add the Choose option to the cart_